Pandas-DB/liquid-backend/README.md

 from multiple sources both in real time and batch.
 It enables seamless real-time integration with front-end clients, third-party services, and additional clients.

+## Use cases

+Liquid Backend is very useful to:

+- Feed and Plug real-time analytics in a FrontEnd
+- Connect real-time data consumers as App clients, LLM or AI Agents to your data

 ## Getting Started

 ### Prerequisites